 February in Melbourne certainly has seen a lot of summer festivals.
 The final one we are covering here at Passy World is the "Japanese Summer Festival".
 This was held at the "Docklands", which is a fairly new waterfront area they have developed here in the city of Melbourne.

 This was the first time I have been to Docklands.
 I must say that I was not very impressed.
 The whole development is just all this modern concrete and plastic fabricated into some kind of barren fake opulence, lacking dramatically in gardens or any natural charm whatsoever.
+Give me Hawthorn or St Kilda, or further down the coast where I live anyday!

 There are some photos of Docklands at the start of the slideshow below.
+So take a look and judge for yourself.

 Melbourne's weather wasn't too "summery" at all, but at least it didn't rain.
 In fact it was still warm enough to wear some shorts.